robbert-harms/MDT/docs/_getting_started/analysis.rst

     $ mdt-batch-fit . --models-to-fit 'BallStick_r1 (Cascade)'

-There are various batch profiles available in MDT, for example there are profiles for the HCP-MGH and HCP Wu-Minn folder layouts and simple layouts following one subject per directory.
+There are various batch profiles available in MDT, for example there are profiles for the HCP-MGH and HCP Wu-Minn folder layouts and there are simple layouts following one subject per directory.
 For example, if you want to analyze ``NODDI`` on all your downloaded HCP Wu-Minn datasets you can use: